-Based on an evaluation of our internal controls over financial reporting for the six months ended June 30, 2023, our Chief Executive Officer and Chief Financial Officer concluded that our internal controls over financial reporting were not effective as of June 30, 2023.
-In our 2022 Form 10-K we reported certain material weaknesses in our internal controls over financial reporting as of December 31, 2022.
-During the first half of 2023, we have established written controls and operating procedures intended to address the issues reported related to determining the appropriate reserves to be taken with respect to our inventory and management's review controls over the income tax provision in the notes to our financial statements, however, these material weaknesses noted will only be deemed to have been remediated after the new controls and procedures have been in place for a sufficient period of time and management has concluded through appropriate testing that the controls are operating effectively.
-We are continuing to assess the actions that need to be taken to remedy the material weaknesses in the design flaw related to granting access to our IT system
+Based on an evaluation of our internal controls over financial reporting for the nine months ended September 30, 2023, our Chief Executive Officer and Chief Financial Officer concluded that our internal controls over financial reporting were not effective as of September 30, 2023.
+In our 2022 Form 10-K, we reported certain material weaknesses in our internal controls over financial reporting as of December 31, 2022.
+During the nine months of 2023, we have established written controls and operating procedures intended to address the issues reported related to determining the appropriate reserves to be taken with respect to our inventory and management's review controls over the income tax provision in the notes to our financial statements; however, these material weaknesses noted will only be deemed to have been remediated after the new controls and procedures have been in place for a sufficient period of time and management has concluded through appropriate testing that the controls are operating effectively.
+We are in the process of remediating the material weakness in the design flaw related to a granting access to our IT system.
+We believe that this remediation will be completed late in the fourth quarter of 2023 or in the first quarter of 2024.